zuri-training/CC-Generator-Team127/README.md

 ## Introduction

 ### what are we building?
-we are building a library card of differnt kind of credit card designs whereby an authenticated (logged in) user can download the designs
+we are building a library card of different kind of credit card designs whereby an authenticated (logged in) user can download the designs

 #### Technologies that will be used
 ###### FRONTEND: